Chanchalsingh0720/Retail-Data-Analysis/README.md

 15. **Average and Total Revenue by Sub-Category**
     Find the average and total revenue by each sub-category for the top 5 categories in terms of quantity sold.

-## Instructions

-1. **Database Setup**: Use the provided SQL files to create the necessary database schema and insert data.
-2. **Run Queries**: Execute SQL queries to answer the business questions listed above.
-3. **Submit Answers**: Document your queries and results in a file following the provided format.

 ## License